 Soybean yields have been trending higher - from 54-55 bushels an acre to 62-65 bushels an acre.
-Corn yields increased from about 175 bushels an acre to about 190 bushels an acre.
-I think having that fertility that is normally tied up on the clay particles getting shaken loose with the cereal crops, the extradites that come off of those roots basically shake that PNK (phosphorus, nitrogen and potassium) off of that clay particle.
+Corn vields increased from about 175 bushels an acre to about 190 bushels an acre.
+I think having that fertility that is normally tied up on the clay particles getting shaken loose with the cereal crops ... basically shake that PNK (phosphorus, nitrogen and potassium) off of that clay particle.
 Once it makes that available in the soil solution, the crop can take it up.